LCD Video Wall News

 Many video wall issues come from using consumer TVs that are not designed for:

-What a Professional Video Wall Display Needs
+What a Professional Video Wall Display Panel Needs

-A reliable video wall requires displays with:
+A reliable video wall requires display panels with:

 Different video wall projects have different visual and structural requirements.
 Qtenboard supports a wide range of configurations to match real-world needs.

-Multiple Screen Sizes
+Multiple Display Panel Sizes

-Qtenboard video wall displays are available in:
+Qtenboard video wall display panels are available in:

 This allows precise matching to: